How To Grow Roses

 For bare-root and pre-packed roses, dig out a hole large and deep enough to easily accommodate the spread-out roots, ensuring plants are at the same depth as they were in the field (check the soil mark on the main stem).

 For potted roses, dig out a planting hole twice as wide and 5-7.5cm deeper than the pot.

 Prepare a planting mixture of 50/50 garden soil mixed with Premium compost or soil improver and Scotts Osmocote® Controlled Release Fertiliser: Roses, Gardenias, Azaleas & Camellias at the recommended rate.

 Line the base of the planting hole with a 5cm depth of the planting mixture, place the rose in the hole, checking that it is at the correct depth and fill the hole with the remainder of the planting mixture.
 Gently firm the planting mixture around the roots, then water in thoroughly.

-Growing roses in containers
+Growing roses in pots and containers

 How to care for roses

 As roses are deep-rooting plants, they are quite drought-tolerant and rarely need watering once they are established, particularly when growing in medium to heavy clay loams.
 In prolonged periods of hot, dry weather, however, they may need a deep watering once every 10-14 days.

 Water onto the soil in the evening rather than in the heat of the day minimises water loss through evaporation, keeping the leaves dry to minimise the spread of diseases like black spots and mildews.